-What the brain triggers the body to do depends on the essential oil we inhale.
+What the brain triggers the body to do depends on the essential oil you inhale.

-For example, if we inhale Lavender essential oil, our nervous system will start to relax, providing (among other things), relaxation and a sense of well-being.
+For example, if you inhale lavender essential oil, your nervous system will start to relax, providing relaxation and a sense of well-being (among other things).

-The oil stimulates serotonin release in the body, which reduces stress, promotes better sleep and gets rid of a headache or migraine.
-Yay!
+The oil stimulates serotonin release in the body, which reduces stress, promotes better sleep and eases headaches.

-When we do this, the healing properties in the oils are absorbed by our pores and hair follicles and move into the bloodstream.
+When we do this, the healing properties in the oils are absorbed by your pores and hair follicles, and move into the bloodstream.

-Once there, the party starts and they are dispersed to the organs and systems they heal and soothe.
+Once there, they are dispersed to the organs and systems they heal and soothe.

 The best places to apply essential oils are:

 These are where our “pulse points” are and they will absorb the oils more quickly (and work faster).